Career Options for Graduates

-A Ph.D. in Public Health prepares graduates for jobs in research, postsecondary teaching, policy development and analysis, public health program evaluation and management, community practice and healthcare administration.
-Jobs could include public health program evaluator, epidemiologist, vaccine researcher, behavioral scientist, policy developer, public health veterinarian, tropical disease specialist and professor.
-Possible employers include colleges and universities, research facilities and government agencies.
+A Ph.D. in Public Health prepares graduates for jobs in research, postsecondary teaching, policy development and analysis, public health program evaluation and management, community practice, and healthcare administration.
+Students are prepared for these high-level public health positions through study in research, theory, and their area of emphasis.
+Possible employers could include colleges and universities, research facilities, and government agencies.
+Positions may include public health program evaluator, epidemiologist, vaccine researcher, behavioral scientist, policy developer, public health veterinarian, tropical disease specialist, and professor.

 Find schools that offer these popular programs